I realized yesterday that everything I’ve written about my own road to healing really comes down to two factors:

 - Three major muscle groups to strengthen for SI joint dysfunction

-- The most important place to start strengthening: the core & transverse abdominis
+- The core and transverse abdominis

 - The importance of pool exercise to my recovery

-- One of the best things you can do for yourself in a pool: traction (letting your legs hang beneath you in the deep end).
+- One of the best things you can do for yourself in a pool: traction

 The SI joint is a super complex subject– which is what can make it kind of fun to write about.
 But it’s also why I personally struggled with it for over five years before finding the answers I needed.
 That’s why I’m so determined to share what I’ve learned.

 What did you think of the post?